-Make sure your Year 6 pupils have all the reading comprehension skills they need for SATs and secondary school with these worksheets, lessons, activities and more…
+Make sure your pupils have all the reading comprehension skills they need with these worksheets, lessons, activities and more…

 - by Teachwire

-Real Comprehension is a unique, whole-school reading comprehension programme designed to develop sophisticated skills of inference and retrieval; build rich vocabularies; and encourage the identification of themes and comparison between texts from Years 1 to 6.
+Real Comprehension is a unique, whole-school reading comprehension programme from Plazoom, designed to develop sophisticated skills of inference and retrieval.
+It builds rich vocabularies and encourages the identification of themes and comparison between texts from Years 1 to 6.

 Access 54 original fiction, non-fiction and poetry texts by published children’s authors – all age appropriate, thematically linked, and fully annotated for ease of teaching.